denten-books/plain-text/1-device.md

 correlates to the symbol.
 Turing's machine is capable of such ingestion.
 It "thinks," "reads," and "remembers" to the extent of its capability to scan and internalize symbolic notation.
 In addition to reading, Turing's machine also writes.
-He explains that "in some configurations in which the scanned square is blank (*i.e.* bears no symbol) the machine writes down a new symbol on the scanned square" [@turing_computable_1937, 231].
+He explains that "[i]n some configurations in which the scanned square is blank (*i.e.* bears no symbol) the machine writes down a new symbol on the scanned square" [@turing_computable_1937, 231].
 It should thus also be capable of erasing and moving symbols to adjacent squares, one square at a time.
 The